Location: Mt. Airy Community, Bluefields, Westmoreland, Jamaica

-Mrs. Myrtella Lawson, aka Ms. Myrty, is happy because after 85 years of living in the same place, she now has a bathroom with a toilet, shower and sink.
+After 85 years of living in the same place, the elderly homeowner finally has an indoor bathroom, complete with a toilet, shower and sink.
 Prior to this new construction, she used a pit toilet outhouse, which was also utilized by many in the community.

-Thanks to multiple funding partners of this project, when the Jah Works team arrived, the concrete block walls had already been built and the foundation filled with marl (stone/gravel).
-Jah Works purchased enough materials to complete the roof and septic system, along with adding a window, door, toilet, sink and shower, in order for the bathroom to become usable.
+Thanks to multiple funding partners of this project, when the Jah Works team arrived, the concrete block walls and foundation had already been built.
+We purchased enough materials to complete the roof and septic system, along with adding a window, door, toilet, sink and shower.

-Along with the Jah Works team, many in the community volunteered their time and effort to complete the bathroom, which included digging the 7’x5′ hole down through dirt and limestone, in order to bury the septic tank.
+Many in the community volunteered their time and effort to complete the bathroom, which included digging a 7′ hole into the dirt and limestone, to bury the septic tank.

 Jah Works Project Funding Total: $1,500 USD